mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/voltage_labels1.png
    :width: 8cm

+An exception is for open-circuit or port components where the voltage label is drawn directly between the nodes.

 The direction of the voltage labels depends on the `voltage dir` attribute.
 This can be `RP` for rising potential or `EF` for electric field.  `RP` is the default.

+Voltage labels can be annotated between pairs of nodes using an open-circuit component.
+For example,

+    >>> O1 1 0; down, v=V_1

 Current and flow labels